saifalomari99/UCSB_Embedded_Computing_Systems_Fall2025/README.md

 **Project_02:** This project implements a stopwatch on a MicroBlaze based FPGA system using a hardware timer interrupt, push button controls, and an eight digit seven segment display.

 **Project_03:** This project implements a rotary encoder controlled LED system on a MicroBlaze based FPGA platform using interrupt driven input handling and real time GPIO control.

+**Project_04:** This project implements an interactive LCD volume control UI on a Nexys A7 FPGA board running on a MicroBlaze softcore processor.